 Mucosa-associated lymphoid tissue (MALT) lymphoma of the stomach: If infection with Helicobacter pylori is present and the lymphoma is confined to the stomach, and peri-gastric lymph nodes, treatment with antibiotics and Histaminic (H2) blockers can eliminate the organism-related antigenic stimulus, and the lymphoma may regress permanently.

 Mycosis fungoides: This type of T-cell lymphoma of the skin usually has a very indolent course and is best treated with skin-directed treatments, including topical steroids, topical retinoids, skin irradiation, psoralen-associated ultraviolet exposure, topical chemotherapy.
 If the patient experiences failure with skin-directed therapies can then use systemic biologic therapies.

 Medical conditions mimicking symptoms similar to Non-Hodgkin lymphoma are:

 Metastasis from the primary tumor (e.g., nasopharyngeal carcinoma, soft tissue sarcoma)

-Malignancies or lymphoproliferative disorders like granulocytic sarcoma, multicentric Castleman disease.
+Malignancies or lymphoproliferative disorders like granulocytic sarcoma and multicentric Castleman disease.

-Mycobacterial and other bacterial infections causing benign lymph node infiltration and reactive follicular hyperplasia.
+Mycobacterial and other bacterial infections cause benign lymph node infiltration and reactive follicular hyperplasia.